leeroywking/remoteDev/README.md

   - click on the extensions tab in VS Code
   - search for ```Remote Development```
   - install it, a new button should show up under your extensions button.
+  - click on the new button for remote development
+  - click the "+" symbol to add a new SSH target
+  - paste the command from before into the prompt that opens at the top of VS Code
+  - there is a bug right now in how it parses that command so you will need to slightly modify the configuration file this creates
+  - click on the gear and then whichever configuration file you specified before
+  - you will see your new configuration for the remote server here and there is a problem with the file path
+  - Where it says ```C:sshkey.pem``` we have to change that to ```C:\sshkey.pem```.
+  - After that change it should work so click the folder to open the connection
+## Step 3 configuring server for web development
 - ![Setting up workspace](https://github.com/leeroywking/remoteDev/blob/master/gifs/settingUpWorkspace.gif)
 - ![Launching React](https://github.com/leeroywking/remoteDev/blob/master/gifs/launchingReact.gif)
 - ![Adding a Local Forward](https://github.com/leeroywking/remoteDev/blob/master/gifs/addingLocalForward.gif)